bambou932/RS-Algorithm-Performance-Code/README.md

 In GC-MC and IGMC, the code is runned in Docker container, which has Linux environment on macOS, Apple M1 Pro CPU @ 3.23GHz, 32GB RAM.

+The code has been modified during actual testing for error debugging, and various hyperparameters have been set and adjusted to achieve diverse results.

 ## Results

 The results of the algorithms are as follows: